ScaleDB-Inc/scaledb-charm/README.md

 Juju charm for ScaleDB :
 High volume, high velocity transactional database engine Distributed, clustered, always on.

-# Hooks
+# Usage

-This charm provides implementation for the following hooks :
+To deploy this charm you would:

-  * `install`
+    juju deploy scaledb

 # Actions